haixiaofeng/03_SmartWebAnalyticsForSentimentAnalysis/README.md

 </br>

 #### Future Versions
-- Version 2: Preprocesses data for training
-- Version 3: Constructs and trains (locally) a _Artificial Neural Network (ANN)_ for text toxicity classification
 - Version 4: Implements automated scrapper for obtaining customer reviews on **all** pages for a given business listed on _Yelp.com_
 - Version 5: Combines previous versions (scopes) and performs appropriate analysis to produce relevant and useful information
 - Version 6: Produces visualizations for the given analysis/information